 Compartment ventilation is not required as the products are only certified, and can only be fitted with a concentric flue system.

-3.2 Information on the identification plate
+3.2 Information on the data plate

-The identification plate is mounted on the underside of the product in the factory.
+The data plate is mounted on the underside of the product at the factory.

-The identification plate keeps record of the country in which the product is to be installed.
+The data plate keeps record of the country in which the product is to be installed.